Major League Rugby: Early seasons

+announced they would not be taking part in the 2026 campaign, reducing the total number of teams to six.

+Despite the financial headwinds league commissioner Nic Benson, team executives, and owners were confident that the league would continue to function with a strong core of teams.

 Competition format

-Major League Rugby spans five months from Late February through to Early July.
+Major League Rugby spans five months from late February through to early July.
 The 2019 regular season was a double round-robin with all clubs playing each other home and away.
 Each team played sixteen games, half of them at home.
 This was followed by a postseason for the top four teams consisting of two semi-final matches and the Championship Game to determine the season's MLR champion team.

-From the 2020 season, MLR changed to a conference format.
-Both conferences, the Western Conference and the Eastern Conference, consist of six teams (seven teams took part in the 2022 Western Conference).
+Since the 2020 season, MLR used a conference format.
+Both conferences, the Western Conference and the Eastern Conference, consisted of six teams (seven teams took part in the 2022 Western Conference).
 Each team plays a double round-robin within their conference, home and away, in addition to playing six games against teams from the other conference, for a total of 16 regular-season games.

 The postseason consists of the top three teams from each conference: a wildcard game between the second and third ranked teams, followed by a playoff game between the wildcard winner and the first ranked team in the conference.
-The resulting playoff winners from each conference then face off in the league championship.
+The resulting playoff winners from each conference then face off in the championship final.

 The league is structured as a closed system and, similar to other American sports leagues, does not have promotion and relegation.
-It operates as a single entity similar to Major League Soccer and other major professional sports leagues in the United States and Canada, with each team or "franchise" owned by the league and the franchise operators owning a share of the league.
+It operates as a single entity similar to Major League Soccer, with each team or "franchise" owned by the league and the franchise operators owning a share of the league.